guigassen/ClearTempFiles/README.md

 # ClearTempFiles
-A project to clear temp files using TopShelf
+A project to clear temp files using TopShelf.

 To install service: